 Hello we are Lindsey & Richard!
 Together known as SilverLiningsCosplay and we are passionate about the fun in cosplay, and also the joy of striving for excellence in our own craftsmanship.

 We are a married couple based in Calgary where we help grow our local cosplay network.
 Together we have over 85 cosplay costumes we have either made, bought, or a combination thereof.
 Yes, wigs do multiply like rabbits when left alone.
 We are world cosplay travellers to numerous conventions, and are Internationally awarded for craftsmanship and design in cosplay competition.

 What fandoms are you into?

-If you could give any piece of advice to new cosplayers, what would it be?
+If you could give advice to new creators, what would it be?

 “Buy and Modify” is your best friend.
 It is absolutely 100% OK to buy and enjoy pre-made costumes!
 And then the fun really can begin when you modify them to make them even more unique and personalized.
 Along the way you will learn how most things are built, and can later apply these skills to a future project.
 It’s OK to ask other cosplayers how they made their costumes it for construction tips.
 There are no secrets in making cosplay, and everyone in the community is very excited to share their knowledge!